patrickarmengol/somethingcoffee/README.md

 http://localhost:5000/schema/swagger

 ## License

-The source code for `coffeetanuki` is distributed under the terms of any of the following licenses:
+The source code for `somethingcoffee` is distributed under the terms of any of the following licenses:

 - [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html)
 - [MIT](https://spdx.org/licenses/MIT.html)